Tooth Extractions – Auburn, ME

 The second type of tooth removal is a surgical extraction.
 As its name implies, surgical extractions are more complex and may require the involvement of an oral surgeon.
-We are fortunate to have Dr. Gass as part of our team, and he will handle almost all surgical extractions.
-He may utilize IV sedation or general anesthesia, depending on the complexity and number of teeth to be removed.
+We may utilize IV sedation or general anesthesia, depending on the complexity and number of teeth to be removed.
 Also, these cases almost always require more force to remove the tooth along with work beneath the gum line.

 Regardless of which type of extraction is recommended, clinical excellence and patient comfort guide our efforts.
 Our goal is for the procedure to be over before you even realize we started.
 As mentioned, we offer sedation for patients requiring surgical extractions and for those who suffer from dental anxiety.
 Of course, we welcome the opportunity to answer all your questions and to alleviate any concerns before we begin any extraction.